Question:

 However, some think bright-colored fentanyl pills are merely a marketing tactic by its distributors to help the product stand out from the competition.
 Regardless of the motivation, this form of colorful fentanyl has been sighted in at least 26 states according to DEA reports

 If you or a loved one is abusing rainbow fentanyl, professional fentanyl treatment is crucial.
+Parents should be especially vigilant about the risks of rainbow fentanyl and educate their children about its dangers.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!